CBD chemical makeup. What does CBD stand for?

 Marijuana (Cannabis Indica) is famous worldwide as the strain of Cannabis that gets you high.
 The reason that is possible is due to the high concentration of THC naturally found in the plant.

-THC, when taken internally, can cause hallucinations, altered sense of time, a desire to eat, impaired body movement, memory loss, and difficulty thinking.
+THC, or Tetrahydrocannabinol, is a psychoactive cannabinoid.
+When taken internally, it can cause an altered sense of time, a desire to eat, impaired body movement, memory loss, and difficulty thinking.

 Hemp was used to make rope, clothes, and other textiles.
 Industrial Hemp is grown today for the sole purpose of gathering CBD and other cannabinoids.